Skip to Main Content

 Walk into Flamme on Rue de Roumanie and the kitchen announces itself before the menu does.
 There are no pass-through windows, no partial glimpses of brigade work: the entire cooking operation is open to the room, and what drives it is live flame.
 Smoke, char, and the sound of fat hitting hot iron set the register from the first moment.
 In a neighbourhood where modern bistro formats have proliferated steadily over the past decade, Flamme positions itself around a single technical commitment rather than a broad stylistic claim, and that focus gives the room a coherence that more eclectic formats rarely achieve.

 Saint-Gilles has become one of Brussels' more interesting dining corridors, a municipality where independent restaurants at the €€ price point have gradually displaced the kind of generic brasserie that once dominated.
-Flamme sits within that shift, awarded a Michelin Plate in 2025, which places it in the recognised tier without carrying the expectation load of a starred address.
+Flamme sits within that shift, recognized in 2025, which suits its informal, fire-led room.
 That distinction matters practically: the atmosphere is engaged and convivial rather than ceremonial, and the price point reflects it.

 What the Kitchen Actually Does